 Anita is a a PhD fellow at the Health Economics Research Unit.
 Her current work is on Examining the level and variation in the efficiency of county health systems in Kenya.
 Her other interests are in costing, economic evaluations, expenditure tracking and quality of healthcare.
 Anita has over 5years working experience as a nurse and a health systems researcher.
 Before joining the programme, she worked as a Research Officer at Strathmore University on a study to strengthen healthcare professional regulation in Kenya and Uganda.
 She has also advised various development partners and government entities on Costing of healthcare services in Kenya, efficiency of healthcare services, health insurance, expenditure tracking, market structure changes in healthcare and public private partnerships.
 Anita has a Bachelor of Science in Nursing from University of Nairobi and a Master of Science in Health Economic and Policy from the same university.

-Fatuma joined the Programme in 2019 as a Knowledge Translation Officer.
+Fatuma is a PhD fellow at HERU.
 She is part of a team that supports the programme on its efforts in promoting evidence-informed decision making by policy makers and other stakeholders in the Health sector.
 Fatuma is passionate about closing the gap between knowledge and practice and hopes that better utilization of knowledge/evidence will improve health outcomes in Kenya.
 Her background is in Molecular Biology and Immunology and has prior experience in Malaria and HIV-1 research.
 Fatuma holds a bachelor’s degree in Biotechnology from UCSI University in Kuala Lumpur, Malaysia and a master’s degree in Clinical Science and Immunology from the University of Cape Town, South Africa.

-Dennis is a health policy and systems researcher in the Health Economics and Research Unit (HERU).
+Dennis is a PhD fellow at HERU.
 His current research work focuses on analysing the politics behind the implementation of a performance based financing scheme in marginalised counties in Kenya.
 Prior to this, he worked on a project on how to nurture health systems resilience at the county level in Kenya.
 His interests are in health financing, priority setting, health equity, politics of health systems, health system resilience and responsiveness.
 Dennis has a bachelor’s degree in nursing from the University of Nairobi, and a masters degree in health policy and systems at the University of Cape Town (UCT) in South Africa.
 He also holds a postgraduate diploma in health research methods from Pwani University.

-Angela Kairu is a research officer within the Health Economics Research Unit at KEMRI-Wellcome Trust Research Programme Nairobi, Kenya.
+Angela is a PhD fellow at HERU.
 She has previously served as a medical doctor within the public and private health sectors in Kenya.
 In addition, she briefly worked on research projects within the Health Economics Unit at the University of Cape Town.
 Angela holds a Master of Public Health – Health Economics from University of Cape Town in South Africa, Master of Business Administration- Health Management & Leadership from United States International University in Kenya, and a Bachelor of Medicine and Surgery from Kampala International University in Uganda.
 Her current work includes a cost analysis of the delivery of tuberculosis services, from a health systems’ perspective within Kenya, a process evaluation of the free maternity programme in Kenya, and health resource tracking within Kenyan counties and health facilities.
 Her expertise is in economic evaluation of healthcare interventions/programs, health care financing and health systems and policy research.
 Her broad work interests are in improving resource use and health system functioning to contribute towards evidenced based health financing strategies and solutions.

-Robinson is a research officer at HERU.
-His research interests include economics of non-communicable diseases, economic evaluation of healthcare interventions, healthcare financing, and health policy and systems research.
+Robinson is a PhD fellow at HERU.
 Robinson has a Bachelors of science degree in environmental health from Kenyatta University, and a masters degree in health economics from the University of Cape Town, South Africa.

 Lizah is a research officer at HERU where she is currently examining the efficiency of county health systems in Kenya.
 She is health economist with seven years of health systems experience in Kenya.
 Before joining HERU, Lizah served in various capacities within the devolved health system including leadership in health financing, quality improvement, human resource capacity building, and service delivery.
 Starting in clinical service delivery and later a medical superintendent of a level IV hospital, she progressed to become a leader in development, implementation and evaluation of various programs.
 She has a background in dental surgery having pursued a Bachelor of Dental Surgery at the University of Nairobi and later an MSc.
 Health Economics and Policy from the University of Nairobi.